 The applicant must complete a Memorandum of Understanding (MOU) with the prospective sub-awardee and submit it with the application.
 The applicant must clearly demonstrate how it will monitor the prospective sub-awardee's performance and ensure that the prospective sub-awardee complies with all grant award conditions and data reporting requirements.
-The MOU must state the minimum number of students/clients to whom the sub-awardee will provide services and how grant funding will be allocated to fund the services.
+The MOU must state the minimum number of students/clients to whom the sub-awardee will provide services; how grant funding will be allocated to fund the services; and that as a condition of receipt of funding under the award, the sub-awardee must enroll (if not already enrolled) in E-Verify, use E-Verify to confirm employment eligibility of all new hires of the recipient, who are working in the United States, at hiring sites performing work under the program or activity funded in whole or in part under the award, and take steps as may be necessary to ensure its compliance with the E-Verify requirements.
 Prospective sub-awardees must have their own individual Data Universal Numbering System (DUNS) number and will be responsible for financial and performance reporting.
 Sub-awardees must submit their reports to the primary applicant for submission to DHS.
-If the partner organization will not receive a portion of the grant funds, then the partner is not considered a prospective sub-awardee, and would not be required to complete an MOU or obtain a DUNS number.